aarushiarya/ScavengerHunt/Solutions.md

 * Hint3 - open in test editor, go to the location where pixels are weird; at the end; what is the clue?

 ### Solution:
+Click on the image.
+Select 'Save as' and save the image on your machine.

 Open the photo in text editor.
 Go to the end of file.

 CLUE - first person to publish an algorithm intended to be executed by the first modern computer - adalovelace